Inclusive Digital Broadband Mapping and Design for Urban Areas

 Digital Mapping Deliverables

-An online representation of your community mapping data via Google Maps, and a CSV file, (see below) which is a copy of all the Internet performance test results.
+An online representation of your community mapping data via Google Maps, and a CSV file, (see below) and a copy of your Internet performance test results.

 |Timestamp||Date/time test was completed|